How to Backup and Restore WordPress

 Download the Backup

-Downloading the backup file to a local computer is recommended because you want to ensure that you always have access to the backup file.
-For instance, If an attacker hacks your website, he could delete the backup file from there, and you would not be able to restore the site anymore.
+Downloading the backup file to a local computer is strongly recommended.
+If an attacker compromises your server, they could delete the backup file stored there, leaving you without a restore point.

 The Backup File with the Extension ".wpstg"